-We would have never believed that our camping adventures that started in a tent, sleeping on the ground, in the woods of New Hampshire, would take us all over the country.
-It would eventually, many years later, lead to the creation of this website and CapeRvTravelers.
+We would have never believed that our camping adventures that started in a tent, sleeping on the ground, in the woods of New Hampshire, would eventually take us all over the country.

 Of course, over time we evolved from sleeping on air mattresses on the ground to the comforts of a bed in an RV.
 We evolved from trying to keep the food cold in a cooler for a weekend to grabbing something cold out of the refrigerator.

 However, through all the years, all the trips, all the adventures one thing has remained the same.
-We still pack the same Dutch Oven that we used at Bear Brook and still continue to master the art of cooking over a campfire.
+To this day we still pack the same Dutch Oven that we used at Bear Brook and still continue to master the art of cooking over a campfire.